tylermumford/tylermumford.com/content/post/advent-of-code-2022.md

 With both VS and VS Code, however, I noticed that my laptop's battery was running out *much* more quickly than when I was working with Go or Lua.
 But take this with a grain of salt, because this is totally subjective, and I don't have any numbers to back it up.
+It was clear enough to me, though.
+I switched to using other languages and Neovim to save battery power, and I've noticed that my laptop lasts longer.
+(2015 MacBook Pro--kind of old these days.)

 One of my biggest pet peeves with C#, compared to Go, is the unit testing story.
 (This is from the perspective of text editors and the command line, not as much with IDEs like VS.)